memtt/memtt.github.io/numaprof/doc/README.md

 NUMAPROF needs:

+ * CMake (required to build, greated than 2.8.8) : https://cmake.org/
- * Intel Pintool (required, tested : 3.5) : https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads.
+ * Intel Pintool (required, tested : 3.16) : https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads.
 Take care of the licence which is free only for non commercial use.
  * Python (required).
 To run the webserver.
  * Qt5-webkit (optional, greater than : 5.4).
 To provide a browser embedded view to use ssh X forward instead of the webserver port forwarding.
+ * libnuma or numactl devel package.
+This is required to use the profiler.

+If you use the git repo (eg. master branch) instead of a release file :

+ * NodeJS/npm.
+To fetch the JavaScript libraries used by the web GUI.
+If you use a release archive, they already contain all the required JS files so you don't need anymore NodeJS.
+ * Python pip.
+To download the dependencies of the web server for the web GUI.
+Again you can use a release archive which already contain all those files.

+If you don't have npm and pip on your server, prefer using the release archive which already contain all the required libraries and do not depend anymore on those two commands.

 Install
 -------